27 Jan Checklist: Going Back To Work After Kids?

 - I’ve accepted the impact being a parent has on my career.

-- I’m physically rested (seven to eight hours sleep per night).
+- I’m physically rested (seven to eight hours of sleep per night).

 - My mind is energised by this role – I feel alive with ideas and excitement about how I can contribute and what I’ll be working on.